szaumoor/ZSTweaks/README.md

 **Component 1325:** Make Borok's Fist +2 different from Ashideena +2

 This exists simply because I hate that it's identical to Ashideena.
 So, inspired the description, it has a neat bonus against giant humanoids: on hit, they get Stunned for 1 round if they fail a Save vs. Spell at +2

+**Component 1326:** Make Maces of Disruption more balanced when fighting the undead and improve misleading description

+Refer to component 1324.
+The upgraded Mace of Disruption +2's only difference as far disruption goes is that the save vs. Death improves from -2 to -4.

+Additionally, the extra damage applied to the undead is always the base damage of the weapon, instead of 1d6+2 for the first, and 1d6+1 for the second.

+Finally, this also modifies the Deva's Mace of Disruption such that it follows the same rules.

 ---